-- to prevent kerf from closing in on sawblade and possible kickback; - to prevent "wrong-way feed".
-"Wrong-way feed" is feeding the workpiece - when sawblade is in a rip position - into the outfeed side of the cutting tool (sawblade, dado, molding head, etc.), the side containing the antikickback/spreader.
+- Reduce possibility of kickback by preventing the kerf from closing on the sawblade. - 2.
+Prevent "wrong-way feed".
+"Wrong-way feed" is feeding the workpiece when the sawblade is in a rip position into the out feed side of the cutting tool (sawblade, dado, molding head, etc.), the side containing the antikickback/spreader.
 This can be extremely hazardous because the sawblade may grab the workpiece and throw it violently toward the nose of the guard (infeed side of the tool).
-Danger label on guard.
+See DANGER label on the outfeed side of the guard just below the dust elbow.

-"Wrong-way feed" occurs when the teeth themselves cut, or attempt to cut, a kerf in the workpiece.
-This differs from a "kickback" which is generated by the sides (one or both) of the teeth, because of binding between the fence (heel), pinching of the sides of the sawblade (failure to use spreader), and/or inadequate set of teeth of sawblade.
+"Wrong-way feed" differs from "kickback."
+A "kickback" is generated by the sides (one or both) of the teeth, because of binding between the fence (heel), pinching of the sides of the sawblade (failure to use spreader), a dull blade, and/or inadequate set of teeth of sawblade.